fbomb111/full-stack-ml-ops/README.md

 ### Locally Testing the Container

 1. First, test that your container can train by running `make train_local`
-2. Second, serve the container locally run `make serve_local`
+2. Second, to serve the container locally run `make serve_local`
 3. Last, make an inference to the container by running `make predict_local`